devzeeh/june-to-dec-2025-GO-Practice/README.md

 ---

 ### Week 3: Structs (Basic Data Structures)
-- [ ]  Understand structs and how to declare them
+- [ ] Day 1: Understand structs and how to declare them
-- [ ]  Initialize and use struct instances
+- [ ] Day 2: Initialize and use struct instances
-- [ ]  Learn about struct fields and methods
+- [ ] Day 3: Learn about struct fields and methods
-- [ ]  Practice nested structs
+- [ ] Day 4: Practice nested structs
-- [ ]  Write a program to create and display a `Person` struct
+- [ ] Day 5: Write a program to create and display a `Person` struct

 ### Week 3 Side Project:
 Build a Contact Manager storing name, phone, and email using structs and maps.